 Recommendation after comparison:

-Either plan is recommended, but for someone who likes to budget monthly expenses, the PPO Blue Plan is recommended.
-Natalie will have spent more for medical services in the PPO Savings Plan versus the PPO Blue Plan given her experience over the year.
+Either plan is recommended, but for someone who likes to budget monthly expenses, the PPO Plan is recommended.
+Natalie will have spent more for medical services in the PPO Savings Plan versus the PPO Plan given her experience over the year.
 However, she will not have received the $1,200 contribution for the Health Savings Account (HSA) which could have been used to pay for out-of-pocket expenses.
 She then could have taken the premium difference and put it in the HSA, as well.
-Natalie still was comfortable with her choice of the PPO Blue plan.
+Natalie still was comfortable with her choice of the PPO Plan.